Mappillai Sir: Plot

-Varadarajan is a trained attorney who does not practice due to having promised his father-in-law when he married his wife.
+Varadarajan is a trained attorney who does not practice due to a promise he made his father-in-law when he married his wife.
 They have two daughters.
-His neighbour is a retired Army Colonel who has health issues, is married to Sumithra.
+His neighbour is a retired Army Colonel who has health issues and is married to Sumithra.
 The daughters marry their lovers with their father's consent, despite their mother's disapproval.
 The story then focuses on their reconciliation.